 2. Pickled eggs

 You’re probably a master of poaching and scrambling, but have you tried pickling?
 “It makes for a delicious, probiotic egg,” explains Cavuto.
-All you have to do is submerge hard boiled eggs in kraut juice (several brands now sell it bottled, including Farmhouse Culture) and let it sit in the fridge for 24 hours.
+All you have to do is submerge hard boiled eggs in kraut juice and let it sit in the fridge for 24 hours.
 Then you’ll have a perfect protein to top your go-to salad or grain bowl.